Turkey stock is the perfect light stock for cooking legumes or vegetables.

 Why you need a good stock:

 Not all foods supply enough of their own flavor elements to make enough savory sauce or dish.
 That’s where a stock adds that extra layer of flavor.
-White turkey stock is useful and perfect for cooking legumes or vegetables like beans, collard greens.
+White turkey stock is useful and perfect for cooking legumes or vegetables like beans, and collard greens.
 My recipe is using smoked turkey legs, of course, you can use regular turkey legs to cook a stock with no smokey flavor.
 Traditional stock recipes are divided into white and brown stocks.
 White stocks are usually cooked in water with spices and vegetables.
 Brown Stocks are prepared by roasting the meats or bones in the oven.
-Brown stocks have because of the roasting give a richer and more complex flavor.
+Brown stocks have because of the roasting a richer and more complex flavor.

 A stock made with a lot of meats, that is carefully reduced will have an amazing flavor, but it will cost you a fortune.
 The challenge with cooking stocks is to get as much flavor as possible into a stock without spending a fortune on ingredients.